Tinder date accused of carjacking woman, offering to sell her the car

 MEMPHIS, Tenn.
 (WREG) — A Memphis woman says a man she met on Tinder carjacked her at gunpoint and later tried to sell her the vehicle for $500.

-The victim told police she met a man she knew only as Darius on Tinder and the two agreed to meet on Madrid Avenue in Binghampton.
+The victim told police she met a man she knew only as Darius on Tinder.

-She said when she got there, Scott got into the passenger seat of her car, put a gun to her side, demanded her phone and money, and threatened to shoot her.
+She said when they met, Scott got into the passenger seat of her car, put a gun to her side, demanded her phone and money, and threatened to shoot her.

 The victim told police she panicked and jumped out of the car.
 She said Scott then drove away in her 2007 Kia Rondo.
 She said he also took her iPhone, purse and $50.